gaheldev/godot-version-manager/README.md

 Tests are located in the `tests/` folder of the project.
 All test files should be named 'test_*.py' or '*_test.py'.

-Run `pytest -v` in the project's root directory to run all tests.
+Run `make tests` in the project's root directory to run all tests.

 #### Automatically run tests before any commit

 > [!WARNING]
 > this will delete any pre-commit hook you already created
 ```
-chmod +x pre-commit-hook.sh
-./pre-commit-hook.sh
+make hook
 ```

 If you already have a pre-commit hook set up, just add the line `pytest -v` to `.git/hooks/pre-commit`